utkarshkingh/GENAI_VAE/README.md

    pip install torch torchvision matplotlib tqdm

-3 .
-Dataset Preparation
+## 3. Dataset Preparation

-    Download the Character Font Images Data Set from the UCI Machine Learning Repository or use your own collection of font images.
-Organize the images into a
-    folder structure similar to:
+Download the Character Font Images Data Set from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Character+Font+Images) or use your own collection of font images.
+Organize the images into a folder structure similar to the following:

 ```console
 Font/